How and Why Fasting Prepares Your Hearts for Prayer

+Wondering how to fast if you’ve never done it before?
 Jesus made one thing very clear.
 Fasts are to be done in private.
 If you’re new to fasting, however, going without food for a day or more may seem an insurmountable task.
 Fasting with a friend may make the going easier.
 The temptation will be to talk about how hungry you are, text back and forth about how much time remains, to focus on the difficulty.

-If fasting is difficulty, consider a fasting buddy.
+If fasting is difficult, consider a fasting buddy.
 Set a beginning and ending time for the fast as well as the type of fast.
 Agree not to discuss the fast until the allotted time has passed and schedule a time of discussion afterward.
-Instead of texting or talking during your time of sacrifice, take notes about how you feel, what made it harder or easier, how you resisted temptation to break the fast.
+Instead of texting or talking during your time of sacrifice, take notes about how you feel, what made it harder or easier, and how you resisted the temptation to break the fast.
 Share your thoughts and experiences with your partner at your planned “debrief.”